nginxinc/nginx-basics-workshops/lab/z_misc/template.md

 Provide links to docs or NGINX and NGINX Plus directives used here

+## Learning Objectives

+By the end of the lab you will be able to:
+ * this
+ * that
+ * finally this

 ## Task 1

 1. inspect relevant conf files